rafa-app-dev/MatchPointLite/README.md

 The ultimate scoring assistant for Padel and Tennis on Apple Watch.

 ## Support
-If you have any questions, issues, or feedback, please contact us through this repo.
+If you have any questions, issues, or feedback, please open a new issue in the Issues tab of this repository.
+This is the fastest way to get in touch with the development team.

 ## Privacy Policy
 **MatchPointLite** respects your privacy.